 The most thorough and complete solution is to remove the grout and install new, grout in the color of your choice.
 In small areas, such as backsplashes and tub or shower surrounds, this project can be less difficult than you might imagine.
 If the grout is crumbling or otherwise physically in poor shape, you gain the added benefit of all-new grout that keeps the cement board and studs behind the tile dry and in good shape.

-- Remove the old grout with an electric multi-tool fitted with a tile blade or a manual grout saw.
+- Remove the old grout with tools like an electric multi-tool fitted with a tile blade or a manual grout saw.
 Use a small flat-blade screwdriver and a utility knife to clean up the tile edges and get into tight spaces.

 - Remove the grout particles from between the tiles, using a shop vacuum with a flat nozzle attachment.

 - Choose a new grout that is suitable for the tile installation.
 As a general rule, unsanded grout is used for grout joints under 1/8 inch wide, while sanded grout is used for joints 1/8 inch wide and wider.

 - Add pigment to the grout mix, if desired.
 Grout comes in a fairly broad range of factory-mixed colors, but you can create a custom color with powdered grout pigment or liquid grout dye.

 - Mix and apply the grout, following the manufacturer's directions.
 Grouting is a three-step process of filling the joints, removing the excess, and cleaning the tile faces.

 - Seal the grout, if desired, after it has fully cured.
 Sealer helps protect grout from stains and discoloration, but it can prevent you from changing the grout's color in the future.
 Be aware that sealant slightly darkens grout and gives it a shiny appearance.